 - defines that symbol.
-When it discovers the answer, it will write the name of that shared library into something called the dependency list of - 2 libart-workbook_FirstModule_First_module.so - A dependency list is kept inside each shared library. cetbuildtools tells the - 4 linker that the dependency list should contain only the filename of each shared - library, not the full path to it.
-If, after the linker has finished, there remain - 6 unresolved symbols, then the linker will issue an error message and the build - 7 will fail. - 8 Dependency lists are not recursive.
-If library A depends on library B and library - 9 B depends on library C, then the dependency list library A needs to contain - only library B. Sometimes this is discussed by saying that the dependency list - needs to contain only direct dependencies or first order dependencies. - To learn where to look for symbol definitions, the linker looks at its command - ${13}$ line to find something called the link list.
-The link list can be specified in several - different ways and the way that cetbuildtools uses is simply to write the link - list as the absolute path to every .so file that the linker needs to know about. - The link list can be different for every shared library that the build system - builds.
-However it is very frequently true that if a directory contains several - 18 modules, then all of the modules will require the same link list.
-The bottom - line is that the author of a module needs to know the link list that is needed to - build the shared library for that module. - 21 For these Workbook exercises, the author of each exercise has determined the - 22 link list for each shared library that will be built for that exercise.
-In the - 23 cetbuildtools system, the link list for First_module.cc is located in the - 24 CMakeLists.txt file from same directory as First_module.cc; the con- - tents of this file are shown in Listing 9.4.
-This CMakeLists.txt file says that - 26 all modules found in this directory should be built with the same link list and - 27 it gives the link list; the link list is the seven lines that begin with a dollar - 28 sign; these lines each contain one cmake variable.
+When it discovers the answer, it will write the name of - 2 that shared library into something called the dependency list of - 3 libart-workbook_FirstModule_First_module.so - 4 A dependency list is kept inside each shared library. cetbuildtools tells the - 5 linker that the dependency list should contain only the filename of each shared - 6 library, not the full path to it.
+If, after the linker has finished, there remain - 7 unresolved symbols, then the linker will issue an error message and the build - 8 will fail. - 9 Dependency lists are not recursive.
+If library A depends on library B and library - 10 B depends on library C, then the dependency list library A needs to contain - only library B. Sometimes this is discussed by saying that the dependency list - needs to contain only direct dependencies or first order dependencies. - To learn where to look for symbol definitions, the linker looks at its command - line to find something called the link list.
+The link list can be specified in several - different ways and the way that cetbuildtools uses is simply to write the link - 16 list as the absolute path to every .so file that the linker needs to know about. - 17 The link list can be different for every shared library that the build system - builds.
+However it is very frequently true that if a directory contains several - modules, then all of the modules will require the same link list.
+The bottom - 20 line is that the author of a module needs to know the link list that is needed to - 21 build the shared library for that module. - 22 For these Workbook exercises, the author of each exercise has determined the - link list for each shared library that will be built for that exercise.
+In the - 24 cetbuildtools system, the link list for First_module.cc is located in the - 25 CMakeLists.txt file from same directory as First_module.cc; the con- - ${26}$ tents of this file are shown in Listing 10.4.
+This CMakeLists.txt file says - ${27}$ that all modules found in this directory should be built with the same link list - ${28}$ $\,$ and it gives the link list; the link list is the seven lines that begin with a dollar - 29 sign; these lines each contain one cmake variable.
 Recall that cetbuildtools - is a build system that lives on top of cmake, which is another build system.
-A - cmake variable is much like an environment variable except that is only defined - within the environment of the running build system; you cannot look at it with - 32 printenv. - 33 The five cmake variables beginning with ART were defined when buildtool - 34 set up the UPS art product.
-Each of these variables defines an absolute path to - a shared library in \$ART_LIB.
-For example \${ART_FRAMEWORK_CORE} resolves - 36 to - 37 \$ART_LIB/libart_Framework_Core.so - 38 Almost all art modules will depend on these five libraries.
-Similarly the other - two variables resolve to shared libraries in the fhiclcpp and cetlib UPS prod- - 1 ucts.
+A - 21 cmake variable is much like an environment variable except that is only defined - within the environment of the running build system; you cannot look at it with - 33 printenv. - The five cmake variables beginning with ART were defined when buildtool - set up the UPS art product.
+Each of these variables defines an absolute path to - ${36}$ a shared library in \$ART_LIB.
+For example \${ART_FRAMEWORK_CORE}\$ resolves - 37 tc - 38 \$ART_LIB/libart_Framework_Core.so - 39 Almost all art modules will depend on these five libraries.
+Similarly the other - two variables resolve to shared libraries in the fhiclcpp and cetlib UPS prod- - 41 ucts.